openSUSE/news-o-o/_posts/2011-01-01-opensuse-weekly-news-issue-156-is-out.markdown

 > While looking for existing C coding standards I discovered that the GNU and Linux projects officially suggest very different styles.
 Inside the Linux kernel
         documentation, Linus Torvalds goes so far as to mock GNU coding standards:
 >
-> â€œFirst off, Iâ€™d suggest printing out a copy of the GNU coding standards, and NOT read it.
-Burn them, itâ€™s a great symbolic gesture.â€
+> “First off, I’d suggest printing out a copy of the GNU coding standards, and NOT read it.
+Burn them, it’s a great symbolic gesture.”
 >
 > At this point I wanted to understand the difference between the coding styles of established open source projects.
-When I say â€œstylesâ€ I mean mainly
+When I say “styles” I mean mainly
       the source code appearance, and the standards that help to read and maintain the code.
-Hereâ€™s a list of coding styles that I read:
+Here’s a list of coding styles that I read:
 >
 >   * Linux kernel coding style
 >